Clicky

 Linear Fusion Rifles

-PVE Heavy weapons meta
+PvE Heavy weapons meta

 In PVE, your Power weapon of choice will often be a burst-damage weapon able to deal with bosses and/or damage phases or an ad clear weapon for difficult content with lots of shielded ads.